LisaEliassen/dat250-experiment6/README.md

 I don't know TypeScript so this has been a very hard experiment/assignment, but I have tried my best.

 ## How to run:
-Navigate to .\dat250-experiment6\TodoApp, and run 'ng serve' to start the Angular application.
+Navigate to .\dat250-experiment6\TodoApp, and run the 'ng serve' in the terminal to start the Angular application.

 ## Comments:
 Like I mentioned before, I tried to use the Rest-API from experiment 4, but I'm not sure if I have done it correctly.